micgonzalez/Data-Modeling-in-Excel/README.md

 # Findings
 I was take a back on the step taken to transform the data into a working model.
 The model allowed to look for useful relationships between the features.
+I was not sure if it would make sense to create a data model from this dataset.
+Once I created the pivot table, I was surprised with the ease of creating visualizations from it.

 # Challenges
 There wasn't any major challenges for me.
 In Excel, there are many useful functions that allow to transform the worksheet into a useful data model and pivot table.
+When it came to creating visualizations from the pivot table, I did some research to help me get familiar with the process of creating pivot charts.

 # Conclusion
 The Excel program has many more useful functions that I haven't used.
 Using the data modeling function allowed for a streamlined process that also cuts down on time.
 This allowed to me bring insights to the meeting.
+In the end, the fact that I can streamline a process in a timely manner and relay my findings with other stakeholders is the real benefit.